ANGLE OF REPOSE

 Lyman is most interested in his grandmother’s marriage.
 Susan Burling Ward, born and raised on the East Coast, unexpectedly marries a young, enthusiastic mining engineer when the man she truly loves chooses to marry her best friend.
 She follows her young husband Oliver Ward west, leaving behind amazed friends and colleagues.
 It is a rocky marriage with failed mining projects and a life of little refinement.
 For many years it is her illustrations and writing which support her husband’s shaky career.

-The wife of a mining engineer is never an easy one and Lyman’s grandmother, on occasion, with her children in tow, moves in frustration from the mining towns of Colorado and Idaho back to the East Coast, back into the world of art and fine literature.
+The life of a mining engineer’s wife is never easy and Lyman’s grandmother, on occasion, with her children in tow, moves in frustration from the mining towns of Colorado and Idaho back to the East Coast, back into the world of art and fine literature.
 But she always returns to her husband, to the promise of the west, to the promise of “until death do us part.”
 Lyman discovers things about his grandmother that both confirm suspicions he has held and surprises about hidden parts of her persona.
 Angle of Repose is a novel about a man writing a novel.
 It is as much about Lyman Ward’s life as about his grandmother’s.
 Stegner’s novel is enhanced by the complexity of his characters and the realities of choices made by those who believed America’s future was in the west.
 One of the choices made by Susan Ward was to accompany her husband to assess a mine’s value in Morelia, Mexico.
 As she did in other mining towns (like Leadville, CO), she sketched and wrote about her surroundings for East Coast literary magazines.
 These illustrations and writings supplemented her husband’s income, never substantial enough to support the Ward family.

 If you love stories of the wild west, the refined east, family sagas, or layered love stories, Angle of Repose will not disappoint.
 Susan Ward’s character is based on the real-life writer and illustrator Mary Hallock Foote who was also married to a mining engineer, and I suspect the fictional Susan Ward’s writings and illustrations are matched by the words of Wallace Stegner’s novel.
 I would love to read an illustrated edition of Angle of Repose making use of Foote’s published illustrations.

-Angle of Repose has caused me to reopen my family albums with their sepia colored past, to pause and imagine more deeply the life my grandparents and great-grandparents led.
+Angle of Repose has caused me to reopen my family albums with their sepia-colored past, to pause and imagine more deeply the life my grandparents and great-grandparents led.
 An angle of repose, a geological term, is a place of rest and not a bad place to begin a new year. – Sunny Solomon